Interstate 395 (Virginia–District of Columbia): Virginia

-The intersection where I-395, I-95, and the I-495 (Capital Beltway) meet is called the Springfield Interchange.
-Unofficially, this interchange is referred to as the "Mixing Bowl".
-This moniker causes confusion, because the intersection of I-395, Washington Boulevard, and State Route 244 (SR 244; Columbia Pike) several miles north was historically known by that name and continues to be recognized by the Virginia Department of Transportation (VDOT) as such.
+I-395, I-95, and the Capital Beltway (I-495) meet in the Springfield Interchange, a complex intersection often referred to as the "Mixing Bowl"—even though that name was historically applied to the intersection of I-395, Washington Boulevard, and Columbia Pike (SR 244) several miles north, which continues to be recognized by the Virginia Department of Transportation as such.

-I-395 contains a third roadway: reversible, barrier-separated Virginia high-occupancy toll (HOT) lanes with their own entrances and exits, also known locally as the "express lanes", between South Eads Street near the Pentagon in Arlington County and SR 610 (Garrisonville Road) in Stafford County.
+I-395 contains a third roadway: reversible, barrier-separated Virginia high-occupancy toll (HOT) lanes with their own entrances and exits, also known locally as the "express lanes", between South Eads Street near The Pentagon in Arlington and Route 17 in Fredericksburg.
 During morning and evening rush hour, traffic on this roadway flows in the direction of rush-hour traffic.

-This third roadway was built as a single-lane busway, the first in the US, before being expanded and converted to high-occupancy vehicle (HOV) use.
+This third roadway was built as a single-lane busway, the first in the U.S., before being expanded and converted to high-occupancy vehicle HOV use.
 A 2007 survey found that during the morning rush hour, the HOV lanes carry about 65 percent of travelers on I-395 (61,000 commuters), including 32,000 in transit busses and 29,000 in private vehicles with two or more people.
 The other 33,000 commuters (35 percent of total users) drove alone.

-I-395 and US 1 cross the Potomac River from Virginia to Washington DC on three parallel four-lane bridges, together known as the 14th Street bridges.
-Potomac River crossings for the Washington Metro's Yellow Line and for a major CSX Transportation railroad line are immediately downstream here.
+I-395 and Route 1 cross the Potomac River from Virginia to Washington, D.C. on three parallel four-lane bridges, together known as the 14th Street bridges.
+The Potomac River crossings for the Washington Metro's Yellow Line and for a major CSX Transportation railroad line are immediately downstream here.
 This site has long been a major Potomac River crossing, with the first bridge constructed here in 1809.
 Of the present highway spans, the eastern one was built in 1950, the western one in 1962, and the central one in 1972.